Follow us on Twitter @EPA_WA

-The OEPA’s Twitter account is primarily to facilitate notifications as outlined above.
-However, the OEPA Communications and Media staff read all comments, @replies and direct messages and ensure that any emerging themes or helpful suggestions are forwarded to the relevant people in the organisation.
-The OEPA will monitor the @EPA_WA Twitter account between the hours of 9:00am to 5:00pm Monday to Friday.
-We are not able to reply individually to all messages received and, where common topics and requests exist, the OEPA may issue a general notification via Twitter.
-Questions or comments regarding specific issues should be sent to us by email or post using one of the methods on our Contact us page at contact-us.
+The EPA’s Twitter account is primarily to facilitate notifications as outlined above.
+However, the Communications and Media officers read all comments, @replies and direct messages and ensure that any emerging themes or helpful suggestions are forwarded to the relevant people in the organisation.
+The DWER Communications and Media officers will monitor the @EPA_WA Twitter account between the hours of 9:00am to 5:00pm Monday to Friday.
+We are not able to reply individually to all messages received and, where common topics and requests exist, the EPA may issue a general notification via Twitter.
+Questions or comments regarding specific issues should be sent to us by email or post using one of the methods on our Contact us page.

 - providing information relating to environmental impact assessment of significant development proposals;